franbvalero/franbvalero/README.md

 ### Hi, I'm Fran 👋

-I'm an Applied Scientist working at Amazon Science.
-Former at Deezer Research.

-My interests are Machine Learning and Natural Language Processing
+I am an Applied Scientist at Amazon.
+I graduated in Computer Science Engineering at University of Alicante in 2019.
+I hold a Master's degree in Artificial Intelligence, Pattern Recognition with a specialization in Natural Language Processing.
+My interests include Information Retrieval, Natural Language Processing, and Machine Learning.